 2. Focusing Entirely on Conversion Rate

-In the beginning I simply used Google website optimizer to test conversion rate improvements.
+In the beginning I simply used Google Website Optimizer (GWO) to test conversion rate improvements.
 Then I began testing along with another variable, the average order amount.
-I suddenly relized that Google lies.
+I suddenly realized that Google lies.
 It tells me I have a winner, but when I factor in the average order, I don’t.
 In other words, one variation may have had a higher conversion rate, but the other had a higher average order amount, therefore resulting in a wash in sales or sometimes even the opposite result.

 Google only shows conversion rate for one simple reason.
 Adding another variable makes their product (GWO) much more difficult and time-consuming to use.
 When you test 2 things, conversion rate and average order value, that test that would normally takes 2 weeks might take 2 months.
 Most webmasters don’t have this kind of patience.